Rajeev-86/AI-powered_Resume_Screening_and_Ranking_System/README.md

-# AI Resume Screening and Ranking System
+# AI Powered Resume Screening and Ranking System

 ## Overview
 The **AI Resume Screening and Ranking System** is an automated solution that leverages Natural Language Processing (NLP) and machine learning techniques to rank resumes based on their relevance to a given job description.
 This system improves efficiency in recruitment by reducing manual effort and bias while ensuring accurate candidate evaluation.